BDS in India: Admission Process, Fees, Best Colleges, and Career Scope Explained

 3. Global Opportunities

-The demand for dental professionals is not limited to India.
-Many countries, especially in the Middle East, the US, the UK, and Australia, offer excellent opportunities for skilled dentists.
-After completing your BDS, you may also consider pursuing higher studies or licensure exams abroad for better career prospects.
+Demand for dental professionals is not limited to India.
+Countries in the Middle East, the US, the UK, and Australia offer excellent opportunities.
+After completing BDS, you may consider pursuing higher studies or licensure exams abroad.

 BDS vs. MBBS: Which is Better?

-When deciding between BDS and MBBS, it's essential to consider your interests, career goals, and the type of medical profession you want to pursue.
-Both fields are highly respected in the healthcare sector, but they focus on different aspects of patient care.
+When deciding between BDS and MBBS, consider your interests, career goals, and the type of medical profession you wish to pursue.
+Both are highly respected healthcare careers but focus on different aspects of patient care.

 Criteria